TomOrth/super-smash-moore/README.md

 Compile the program either in Eclipse or in the command line using ```javac``` and ```java```

 See controls.txt for more information

+## Licensing
+This software is available under the MIT License.